 Growth investors must continue to interact with their investing app or stockbroker account more frequently, and make judgements such as when is a good time to sell shares for tax or speculative reasons.

 This creates more pressure upon the retiree to make good decisions and places more of the burden of responsibility upon their shoulders.
+This is perhaps more suitable for those who retire early and enjoy spending their time investing.
 In contrast, a dividend investor can sit back for the long term and simply withdraw cash from their account in a simple fashion.

 Growth investing, therefore, requires a heavier active involvement which may not be feasible depending upon the mental condition of the retiree.